Keszi94/gamer_corner/README.md

 4. On the 404 error page I have used an anchor element around the button to link it to the home page.
 When testing the page on W3C it flagged the code as an error.
 With the help of an article on [Scaler](https://www.scaler.com/topics/) I have incorporated the link into the button element using onclick.

+5. On the Upcoming events page the semi-transparent gradient background made the text hard to read on mobile devices.
+I have changed the semi-transparent background on mobile size to black which makes the white text easy to read over the background picture.

 ### Known Bugs

 1. When checking my website using [Wave](https://wave.webaim.org/) the site flagged an empty label as an error.
 I have used this label to add the burger icon to the navbar so it only contains an icon taken from FontAwesome.
 This label is no-diplay on larger screen sizes.